 Sixth form co-education is new to many.
 While the main school is girls-only, the sixth form became co-educational in September 2013.
 Transition involves joining with boys in a mixed sixth form environment, which some girls experience as an exciting new phase and others may need time to adjust to.

 Distance to school.
-In 2024, the last offered distance at Fort Pitt Grammar School was 0 miles (around 4.46 applications for each place in the latest available data).
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
-Checking the exact distance from your address is essential before applying.
+Distances vary annually based on applicant distribution; proximity can provide priority but does not guarantee a place.
+Families should check the current Medway admissions arrangements and measure the exact distance from their address before applying.

 Fort Pitt Grammar School stands as one of Kent's premier state selective schools, combining rigorous academic standards with genuine pastoral care.
 The school's unique historical setting on Fort Pitt Hill, where Florence Nightingale pioneered military medicine and Queen Victoria paid her respects, creates a tangible sense of purpose and significance.
 For girls who thrive in a structured, academically rigorous environment within a selective framework, Fort Pitt delivers excellent results, strong university progression, and a genuinely inclusive community despite its selective entry.